 - Make 4×4 (or any size) posts for the inner corners to help hold the posts together; for whatever size you use, make sure your posts are the same height as your sides.

-- Use wooden screws to hold your raised bed together
+- Use wood screws to hold your raised bed together

 Best Raised Bed Gardening Ideas: Soil & Irrigation